tomcritchlow/tomcritchlow.github.io/_posts/2019-07-17-blogchains.md

 I thought about stringing my strategy writing together into a blogchain but that's more finite game than infinite game as I try and strain against mediocrity to publish that writing into a physical book.
 We'll see - maybe blogchains will be so popular I convert my writing into one big blogchain...

+I'm not sure how much more writing and exploration I've got in me around annotations but that's definitely been an open ended exploration for the past year so it qualifies as a blogchain: [annotations](/blogchains/annotations/)